Panda279TV/Panda-CSS3-Grid/README.md

     <div class="container">
       <!-- Page Content goes here -->
     </div>

+---

 ## Responsive Layouts
-Above we showed you how to layout elements using our grid system.
-Now we'll show you how to design your layouts so that they look great on all screen sizes.
+Above i showed you how to layout elements using my grid system.
+Now i show you how to design your layouts so that they look great on all screen sizes.

 Screen Sizes